HertzDevil/AddmusicK/README.md

 - `|` command used for bypassing hex validation, it is now a no-op (since there is no guarantee bytes already placed with `$` will be inserted verbatim)
 - Replacement macros are still allowed but each result must form complete tokens (tokens cannot cross macro boundaries)
+- Hex commands will become exactly identical to plain-text equivalents